ray-project/ray/doc/source/cluster/config.rst

 In another example, the `AWS example configuration file <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/aws/example-full.yaml>`__ cluster config file will create a small cluster with an m5.large head node (on-demand) configured to autoscale up to two m5.large `spot workers <https://aws.amazon.com/ec2/spot/>`__.

-You are encouraged to copy the example YAML file and modify it to your needs.
-This may include adding additional setup commands to install libraries or sync local data files.
+**You are encouraged to copy the example YAML file and modify it to your needs.
+This may include adding additional setup commands to install libraries or sync local data files.**

 Setup Commands
 --------------

-.. note:: After you have customized the nodes, it is also a good idea to create a new machine image (or docker container) and use that in the config file.
-This reduces worker setup time, improving the efficiency of auto-scaling.
+.. tip:: After you have customized the nodes, create a new machine image (or docker container) and use that in the config file to reduce setup times.

-The setup commands you use should ideally be *idempotent*, that is, can be run more than once.
-This allows Ray to update nodes after they have been created.
+The setup commands you use should ideally be *idempotent* (i.e., can be run multiple times without changing the result).
+This allows Ray to safely update nodes after they have been created.

 You can usually make commands idempotent with small modifications, e.g. ``git clone foo`` can be rewritten as ``test -e foo || git clone foo`` which checks if the repo is already cloned first.

 .. _autoscaler-docker:

 Docker Support
 --------------

-The cluster launcher is fully compatible with docker images.
-To get started with using docker, provide a ``docker_image`` and ``container_name`` in the ``docker`` field of the YAML.
-We provide docker images on `DockerHub <https://hub.docker.com/u/rayproject>`__.
-The ``rayproject/ray-ml:latest`` image is a quick way to get up and running .
+The cluster launcher is fully compatible with Docker images.
+To use Docker, provide a ``docker_image`` and ``container_name`` in the ``docker`` field of the YAML.

-When the cluster is launched, all of the Ray tasks will be executed inside of the container.
-For GPU support, Ray will automatically select the Nvidia docker runtime if available, and you just need to specify a docker image with the CUDA support (``rayproject/ray-ml:latest-gpu`` and all of our ``-gpu`` images have this).

 .. code-block:: yaml